Web Storage and Cookies

 refiner_identify_signatureA temporary hash token to prevent sending the same data too often to our backend server.
 This is a mechanism to reduce the amount of data exchanged between the client and our backend servers.

-refiner_ping_on_next_page_visitA boolean flag indicating that the web-client should connect to our servers on each page load.
+refiner_ping_on_next_page_visitA boolean flag indicating that the SDK should connect to our servers on each page load.
 This is set to true when you are using the Page Visit trigger event for example.

-• The type of data stored as Browser Cookies is in that case the same as described above.
+• The data stored in cookies is the same as described for Web Storage above

 Was this helpful?
 Let us know with a quick a vote